Skip to content

 Toulouse (45-50 minutes by car), Tarn

 Château de Garrevaques in the Lauragais region of Occitanie has been in the same family for 18 generations across over 500 years of continuous ownership; built in the 15th century, it witnessed the Wars of Religion in southwestern France, was burned during the French Revolution, and has been continuously restored.
-The all-inclusive package at €8,000 covers exclusive venue dry hire for up to 120 guests with 2-night minimum stay.
-The coral-washed exterior plus the 6-hectare park anchors a 550-year-old listed oak tree at the centre of the estate.
-20 bedrooms with sleeping total 15 reflects the suite-configuration arrangement.
+The all-inclusive package at €8,000 covers exclusive venue hire for up to 120 guests with a two-night minimum stay.
+The coral-washed exterior looks over a 6-hectare park that holds a listed 550-year-old oak at its centre.
+Twenty bedrooms sleep a total of 15, reflecting the suite-configuration arrangement.

 Why We Love It